Women in Britain demand change after police officer is questioned on suspicion of killing a woman walking home

 Many lawmakers across the United Kingdom also took to social media to echo and amplify the voices of women — not just in the capital but across the country — writing that women are not to blame for their own disappearance or murders at the hands of men.

-“Men not women, need to change their behavior,” tweeted Labour lawmaker David Lammy, while lawmaker Jess Phillips wrote: “We are not tough on crimes against women and children perpetrated by men.”
+“Men, not women, need to change their behaviour,” tweeted Labour lawmaker David Lammy, while lawmaker Jess Phillips wrote: “We are not tough on crimes against women and children perpetrated by men.”

-An outdoor “socially distanced” vigil for Everard will be held at London’s Clapham Common on Saturday, with more than 2,400 people expressing interest in attending the event, titled “Reclaim these streets.”
+An outdoor “socially distanced” vigil for Everard will be held at London’s Clapham Common on Saturday, with more than 2,400 people expressing interest in attending the event, titled “Reclaim These Streets.”

 “Women are not the problem,” organizers of the vigil wrote on Facebook.
 “We believe that streets should be safe for women, regardless of what you wear, where you live or what time of day or night it is.
-We shouldn’t have to wear bright colors when we walk home and clutch our keys in our fists to feel safe.”
+We shouldn’t have to wear bright colours when we walk home and clutch our keys in our fists to feel safe.”